Transcatheter aortic valve replacement

 - Some of them are aspirin, ibuprofen (Advil, Motrin), and naproxen (Aleve, Naprosyn).

-- If you are taking warfarin (Coumadin) or clopidogrel (Plavix), talk with your surgeon before stopping or changing how you take these drugs.
+- If you are taking warfarin (Coumadin) or clopidogrel (Plavix), talk with your cardiologist before stopping or changing how you take these medicines.

 During the days before your procedure: